pragdave/cs3342_09/README.md

 ## A1.2

 The big-O notation to validate a path configuration is O(n/2), but since big-0 notation ignores constants, it is O(n).
-This is the case because if it starts in the middle of the path the validator will only have to check half of the path with the other half to make sure it is a palindrome.
+This is the case because it will only need to compare one half of the word with the other half of the word, so it would work in from each end comparing the two letters to make sure they are the same.

 # Q2